theGuildHall/pwnbox/README.md

 `cd ~/gitclones/pwnbox`
 `sudo cp *.sh /opt && sudo cp -R bloodhound/ /opt && sudo cp -R htb/ /opt && sudo cp -R icons/ /opt && sudo cp banner /opt`

+We also need to add your vpn file to your /etc/openvpn location:
+`sudo cp [your VPN FILE].ovpn /etc/openvpn/`
+`sudo mv /etc/openvpn/[your VPN file].ovpn /etc/openvpn/[your VPN file].conf`

+Make sure you rename your file to `.conf`.
+Then you can start your VPN like you would normally do.

 ## Step 3: Update your terminal

 nano .bashrc